 The London Short Film Festival 2019 runs between the 11th-20th January.
 I was lucky enough to preview some of the International films from this year’s festival, and have compiled five of the films that really stood out to me.
 These films are from a variety of different countries and vary between live-action and animation.
 They are very different in their tones and styles, which makes … Continue reading London Short Film Festival (LSFF 2019): 5 films you must see

-I don’t blend in very well do I?
 Last month, I had the chance to attend the latest interactive experience at the ExCeL London.
 As a Marvel fan and big ol’ nerd, Avengers S.T.A.T.I.O.N was right up my street and I was excited to see what was in store for me.
-The name is an acronym for ‘Science Training and Tactical Intelligence Operative Network’. … Continue reading Marvel Fans, Assemble!
+The name is an acronym for ‘Science Training and Tactical Intelligence Operative Network’.
+I’m someone who also loves multiroom experiences (I’m making … Continue reading Marvel Fans, Assemble!
 My thoughts on Avengers S.T.A.T.I.O.N.
 London

 This review references sexual assault.
 Reader discretion advised.
 Rating: ★★★★ The second film I’m reviewing from the Women’s Voices Shorts Programme is Oh Su-yeon.
 Running at 27 minutes, A Blind Alley follows school friends Moonyoung and Eunjae, after Moonyoung suffers a traumatic incident and becomes withdrawn.
 She hides it from Eunjae, refusing to confide in her for most of the film.
 This short does an excellent job … Continue reading Short Film Saturdays: “A Blind Alley” (LKFF)